NianhengWu/various_way_of_processing_textgrid/SWG_code/README.md

-# This is for Samantha
+# This is for Samantha and Zhuge
-# All the code files needed for SWG are in this folder
-# And please noticed that you might need to change some things based on them
-# If you have questions, please do not hesitate to ask me
+All the code files needed for SWG are in this folder And please noticed that you might need to change some things based on them If you have questions, please do not hesitate to ask me Good luck
-# Good luck